splunk/addonfactory-ucc-generator/docs/quickstart.md

 pip install splunk-add-on-ucc-framework
 ```

-1. Initialize the new add-on:
+1. Initialize a new add-on:

 ```bash
 ucc-gen init --addon-name "demo_addon_for_splunk" --addon-display-name "Demo Add-on for Splunk" --addon-input-name demo_input
 ```
+For more information about the add-ons naming convention, see [Naming conventions for apps and add-ons in Splunkbase](https://dev.splunk.com/enterprise/docs/releaseapps/splunkbase/namingguidelines/)

-The new add-on is located in the `demo_addon_for_splunk` folder and can be built using
+The new add-on is located in the `demo_addon_for_splunk` folder.

-the commands listed in the Commands section, see <!---appropriate link> (#build-the-already-existing-add-on).
+Build your newly created add-on using the commands listed in the Commands section, see [Commands](commands.md).

-## Build the already existing add-on <!--- Create an add-on from the exisiting one>
+## Build an add-on from the exisiting one

+After initializing a new add-on, you can continue building your add-on.

-> The command used in this task are macOS and Linux specific.<!--- this is the same note as above, create one for the whole page?>
+> The command used in this task are macOS and Linux specific.

 1. Set up and activate the Python virtual environment (skip if you already have an environment):